In 2011 Shortlands Poetry Circle celebrated our 100th year! See: Centenary

 places to look for poems)

-Meetings are twice a month, on Tuesdays, during the academic year, from 2:30 to 4:30pm at Ripley Arts Centre.
+Meetings are twice a month, on Tuesdays, during the academic year, from 2:30 to 4:30pm at Ripley Arts Centre and one online meeting each month, on a Monday, using Zoom.

 We also have a mailing list.
-Please let us know if you would like to receive the new programmes as they are published by joining our mailing list
+Please let us know if you would like to receive the new programmes as they are published, and details of our special events as they arise, by joining our mailing list

 Date Poem Topic